 With funding and support from the Joanna Toole Ghost Gear Solutions Award, IPNLF is working to address the issue locally on Gemanafushi Island.
 In February, IPNLF held a meeting with the local island council in Gemanafushi, fishing industry members, as well as the local Women’s Development Committee (WDC), and was met with enthusiasm from all groups to collaborate to remove dangerous ghost gear from the surrounding waters.

 With the support of local stakeholders, IPNLF has helped to establish new protocols for the retrieval and inshore collection and storage of this gear by local fishers.
 This will not only help remove ghost gear but also promote the safe disentanglement of marine life caught in these nets.
-During these talks, the state fish purchasing company MIFCO generously volunteered facility space to house this recovered gear, and the Women’s Development Committee has also agreed not only to help in the processing of these materials, but also in the repurposing of recovered gear into various items that can be resold and recycled.
+During these talks, the state fish purchasing company MIFCO generously volunteered facility space to house this recovered gear, and the Women’s Development Committee has also agreed not only to help in the processing of these materials but also in the repurposing of recovered gear into various items that can be resold and recycled.
 This provides a crucial final link in the new proposed circular economy surrounding ghost gear.
-The Women’s Development Committee hopes this system will allow them to be self-sustaining through the creation and sale of ghost net derived products, and the IPNLF and ORP will be working closely with the WDC and local community to develop this process and create value from an otherwise waste material.
+The Women’s Development Committee hopes this system will allow them to be self-sustaining through the creation and sale of ghost net derived products, and the IPNLF and ORP will be working closely with the WDC and the local community to develop this process and create value from an otherwise waste material.

 While the process for removing and repurposing ghost gear has been established, pandemic restrictions on fishing trips due to COVID-19 have stopped collection work from hitting its stride.

 In spite of this, IPNLF has continued to work with partners so that all parties are ready to put these new procedures into practice as soon as restrictions are lifted.
-Based on the data collected so far, IPNLF is confident that local communities will now be able to recover and repurpose ghost gear at a rate faster than it lost by fisheries, resulting in continued reduction of dangerous ghost gear and clearing out of the waters around the island.
+Based on the data collected so far, IPNLF is confident that local communities will now be able to recover and repurpose ghost gear at a rate faster than it lost by fisheries, resulting in the continued reduction of dangerous ghost gear and clearing out of the waters around the island.

 As the first winners of the Joanna Toole Ghost Gear Solutions Award, IPNLF looks forward to continued partnership with the local communities who are engaged to help remove and repurpose this gear and establish a sustainable ecosystem for future generations.